Lightmean03/askzathras/README.md

 # RAG System with OpenWebUI and Ollama

 A complete Retrieval-Augmented Generation (RAG) system using Docker Compose with OpenWebUI, Ollama, and a custom RAG pipeline for document question answering.
+This system was developed as a summer research project under Professor Michael O'Leary at Towson University for use with his Case Studies class textbook.
+The RAG system is specifically designed to help students in the cybersecurity track interact with course materials through intelligent question-answering capabilities.
+The included FAISS index file is built from Professor O'Leary's textbook and optimized for cybersecurity case study content.
+While the system includes tools to generate custom indexes from any PDF document, the primary use case is educational support for students enrolled in the Case Studies course.
+We encourage supporting Professor O'Leary's work by purchasing his textbook through official channels.
+Please note that the FAISS index file is provided solely for educational purposes within the course context.
+Any attempts to reverse engineer the index file with the intent to reconstruct or distribute the underlying textbook content would be inappropriate and potentially violate intellectual property rights.
+The system is designed to enhance learning while respecting the author's work.
 ## Table of Contents

 1. [Quick Start](#quick-start)